Everest Base Camp Trekking cost and Itinerary

 Mountains and Himalayas

-Everest Base Camp Trekking offers miraculous views of the Everest Himalayan chain and stunning surroundings.
-Since the flight to Lukla, you have gotten excellent scenery, hiding and seeking until you reach the Namche Bazaar.
+The Everest Base Camp Trek offers breathtaking views of the Everest Himalayan range and stunning surroundings.
+Since the flight to Lukla, you have enjoyed excellent scenery, with plenty of hiding and seeking until you reach Namche Bazaar.
 The natural aura of the Himalayas starts to be seen after that.
-Mount Everest, Lhotse, Ama Dablam, Nuptse, Pumori, Cho Oyu, Makalu, and other snowy-capped Himalayas greatly fascinate the Everest trekking.
+Mount Everest, Lhotse, Ama Dablam, Nuptse, Pumori, Cho Oyu, Makalu, and other snowy-capped peaks greatly fascinate the Everest trekking.
 Kalapatthar is the best viewpoint for the Himalayan range and the Everest Himalayan scenery.

 Khumbu Glacier and Icefall:

 Exceptionally, a significant attraction of the Everest Base Camp trek is that it takes you to the world’s longest glacier, the Khumbu Glacier.
 You’ll pass the Khumbu Glacier from Gorakshep to Everest Base Camp.
-The glacier is extensive and impressive, with an icy shape opposing mountain peaks.
+The glacier is extensive and impressive, with an icy shape that contrasts with the surrounding mountain peaks.

 Although the Khumbu Glacier and Icefall segment is adventurous, the attractions are mesmerizing.